alastairlundy/Extensions.Processes/README.md

 ### Building for Testing
 You can build for testing by building the desired project within your IDE or VS Code, or manually by entering the following command: ``dotnet build -c Debug``.

-If you encounter any bugs or issues, please [report them](https://github.com/alastairlundy/Extensions.Processes/issues/new/) if an issue doesn't already exist for the bug(s).
+If you encounter any bugs or issues, please [report them](https://github.com/alastairlundy/ProcessInvoke/issues/new/) if an issue doesn't already exist for the bug(s).

 ### Building for Release
-Before building a release build, ensure you apply the relevant changes to ``AlastairLundy.Extensions.Processes.csproj`` file corresponding to the package you are trying to build:
+Before building a release build, ensure you apply the relevant changes to ``AlastairLundy.ProcessInvoke.csproj`` file corresponding to the package you are trying to build:
 * Update the Package Version variable
 * Update the project file's Changelog